sirzur/DJA0230TLS/ROOT.md

 **16 -** Push the system.config file loaded in step 13 to the device.
 If successful, the DJA0230 device will reboot and you should have root access at port 22 after the device finishes booting up.

 At the bottom of the GenieACS GUI device screen click the `Push file` button and a drop down dialog box will appear allowing the selection of the file previously loaded in step 13.

 Select the file, click on `queue` followed by `commit`.
 The only indication of the success of this action is when the device reboots.
 In addition, keep an eye on the faults subsection.
 Of the device on GenieACS GUI.
 If no faults appear around the time when the file was pushed, then the action would be successful.

 The faults subsection would have a couple of faults related to the *kick fix*.
 Each time the curl command is run, a fault appears, which does not seem to interfere with the rooting process.

 **17 -** Connect to the LAN port of the device and confirm root access, via putty, Winscp or some other means.
 Username and password is both root.
 If using the same Ubuntu PC, the static IP4 address will have to be changed back to a dynamic address.
+If using the two step process, skip the next step and proceed from step 18a in the section below.

 **18 -** Post root, the whirlpool knowledge base should provide a springboard for other commands and steps